 It is the mission of the Materials Science and Engineering department to prepare graduates for diverse careers in the fields of materials science and engineering.

 Undergraduate students wishing to extend their education can undertake specialized study in a range of fields.
 These include research in ceramics, polymers, composites, nanostructured materials, high-temperature alloys, solidification, corrosion, deformation processing, welding, high-strength high-modulus materials, biomaterials, electronic materials, surface and molecular kinetics, glass science, and the origin of mechanical and physical properties in many different types of materials.
-Graduate students, in addition to pursuing classroom courses, conduct research in a variety of areas described below and write their theses based on this research.
-Extensive laboratories containing modern and sophisticated equipment are available.

 ABET Educational Objectives